Routing¶

 Route parameters can be read from request.route_values

-, or injected
+, or bound

-automatically by request handler's function signature:
+automatically by the request handler's signature:

 annotations: